marjoriehoegen/sort_log/README.md

-# Sort file
+# Sort log file

-Sort a big log file
+A program written in Python that takes a big log file and sort the lines